 When borrowing equipment from Bay Area Wilderness Training, it is expected that you and your group will treat the gear as if it were your own.
-The following are rules to remember when you borrow our gear.
-Thank you for assisting us in the preservation of our equipment.
+Please abide by these rules to help our staff outfit the next group of youth exploring the outdoors.
+If you forget all the other rules, please remember this one: Bring it back like you would like to receive it.

 - Absolutely NO SMOKING inside or around the tent.

-- No food (lip balm, toothpaste included) inside the tents; it attracts animals.
+- No food (lip balm, toothpaste, coconut oil included) inside the tents; it attracts animals.

-- Do not put backpacks inside the tents; it can rip the nylon.
+- Do not put backpacks or footwear inside the tents; it can attract animals and rip the tent floor.

 - Keep sleeping bags and tents away from stoves.